NickSeagull/my-windows/README.md

 - Notion is a software masterpiece, it makes organization seem very simple
 - Replaces a lot of tools like Evernote, Google Sheets, etc..
-- Go-to place for my
+- I use it mainly to organize my personal stuff

 **⚠ [1password](https://1password.com/) - Password management**